Summer Research Opportunities Database

 Generally most research projects require an application with a statement of purpose (a description of your development as a scholar in your field thus far and why summer research would help your professional development), a resume and letters of recommendation.
 Deadlines vary but they generally start in January and continue through the spring.
 The most competitive programs tend to be earlier.

 The search engine below is an excellent source of information about available summer research opportunities and where to apply.
+The database has information about summer programs that can be searched by various criteria.
+It is better to start with a broad search and narrow from there.
+Information has been updated for programs for whom new information is available, but some of these programs may have ended, have new deadlines, etc, so students should check on the program websites or with the contact people to insure that the program is continuing.
 This list is not exhaustive, so check multiple websites.
 You can also Google "undergraduate summer research" and refine it by school or by discipline.

 Go for it!